Unit One

 CCSS.ELA-LITERACY.W.3.1.C

-Use linking words and phrases (e.g., becausethereforesincefor example) to connect opinion and reasons.
+Use linking words and phrases (e.g., because, therefore, since, for example)

 CCSS.ELA-LITERACY.W.3.1.D